 - Start an SIP of Rs 3,500 in an aggressive hybrid fund.

 - Invest in aggressive hybrid funds until you get comfortable with the market's ups and downs.
-Thereafter, invest in multi-cap funds.
+Thereafter, invest in flexi-cap funds.

 - Start moving towards fixed income 18 months to two years before the goal to safeguard your accumulated returns.